yiranwww/GP-classification-for-maneuver-detect/README.md

 The database is simulated by Orekit (https://www.orekit.org/) in Java.
 The code is accomplished by Dr. Hao Peng.
 Some database with different maneuvers are saved in "DataCollectionFile-maneuver_database".
 The training and testing data are collected from here.
+The users can define and simulate new maneuver data in "OrekitSimulation/Java/src/main/java/co_paper_spaceops/Work_01_all_simulations.java".

 *"CollectData.m"*, *"BuildGP.m"* and *"Predict.m"* shall be kept in the **same folder** as *"DataCollectionFile"* in order to make the code run directly.
 Users can also set their own data path and gpml path.